kezaleksandar/btsp-memristive/README.md

 In this repository you will find:

-1) Systems representation of a single synapse (under "systems-approach") Representation of the model using standard Simulink blocks.
+1) Systems representation of a single synapse (under "systems-approach"): Representation of the model using standard Simulink blocks.

-2) Electrical representation of a single synapse (under "electrical") Representation of the model using standard analog electronic components.
+2) Electrical representation of a single synapse (under "electrical"): Representation of the model using standard analog electronic components.
 This representation could serve as an alternative to a memristive implementation, with some necessary improvements regarding the implementation of accurate constants.

-3) Memristive representation - initial stage (under "memristive") The initial stage of a memristive representation of the model.
+3) Memristive representation - initial stage (under "memristive"): The initial stage of a memristive representation of the model.
 This section is currently being developed.

 Prerequisites to run the code/models:
 1) MATLAB (the version used was MATLAB R2024a)